fivetran/terraform-provider-fivetran/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
-Describe desired behavior with examples of .tf configurations for targeted resources if it as applicable.
+Describe desired behavior with examples of .tf configurations for targeted resources if it is applicable.

 **Describe the use-cases if possible**
 Provide and example of the problem you're running into with the current latest version and how it could be solved with proposed updates.